verbb/formie/docs/guides/control-panel-admin/translating-forms-across-craft-sites.md

 Translation icons beside field labels indicate overridable values.
 On the source site you edit the default; on other sites you edit overrides.

-## Step 4 — Translate nested and option fields
+## Step 4 — Translate Nested and Option Fields

 **Name, Address, Group, Repeater** — child field labels translate the same way as top-level fields.
 Override only the children that change.